 All About Air Conditioners for Conservatories

 Although conservatories are commonplace across the UK, they all present the same overheating issues.
-Perhaps the biggest problem is the very fact that they become far too hot in the summer, or too cold on winter evenings!
+Perhaps the biggest problem is that they become far too hot in the summer or too cold in winter evenings!

-It’s vital that accurate calculations are undertaken by an experienced surveyor to ensure that enough cooling power is recommended.
-We take room size, planned usage and glass coverage all into account when designing the ideal aircon solution for your conservatory.
+An experienced surveyor must undertake accurate calculations to ensure that enough cooling power is recommended.
+We take room size, planned usage, and glass coverage into account when designing the ideal air conditioning solution for your conservatory.

-We provide a free site survey no matter how big or small the job.
+We provide a free site survey, regardless of the job's size.
 All surveys are carried out by our experienced air conditioning engineers who can tackle even the toughest of conservatory installations.

-If you are looking to cool more than one room then a Multi-Split Air Conditioning System is often the best option.
-The reason for this is that you can have multiple internal units with only one external condenser box.
+If you are looking to cool more than one room, a Multi-Split Air Conditioning System is often the best option.
+This is because you can have multiple internal units with only one external condenser box.
 This often helps with planning permission and also aesthetic appearance.

 These systems are exclusively used in situations where you cannot have an external condenser box, usually due to planning permission.

-Rather than releasing the heat to the outside world like traditional air conditioners (via a condenser box), Water-Cooled Air Conditioners have an internal unit connected to the mains water.
-Cold mains water is pumped through the system keeping it cool, allowing the internal air conditioner to run efficiently.
+Rather than releasing heat to the outside world like traditional air conditioners (via a condenser box), water-cooled air conditioners have an internal unit connected to the main water source.
+Cold mains water is pumped through the system, keeping it cool, allowing the internal air conditioner to run efficiently.

 Wall-Mounted Air Conditioners for Conservatories